joegaffey/stdin2sse/README.md

 stdin2sse
 =========

-Send standard input to a Server Sent Events stream.
+Node.js script to send standard input to a Server Sent Events stream.